Parking permits and schemes

 Facility Patient type

-Royal Hobart Hospital a) Paediatric Oncology patients
+Royal Hobart Hospital a) Oncology patients

 b) Children's Ward patients